kingkillery/TheBigEverythingPromptLibrary/Guides/README.md

 - **Anthropic**: Claude Tool Use Guide, Promptfoo Evaluation Guide, Voyage AI Embeddings Guide
 - **Cursor**: Cursor AI Configuration Guide

+## 🌱 Contribute New Guides

+Want to share a guide of your own?
+Use the **Digital Prompt Garden** UI:
+1. Open http://localhost:8000 (or the hosted site).
+2. Click **Plant Prompt → Canvas 🖌️** and paste / write your guide.
+3. Pick a *Guide* category hint and submit.
+4. If it passes the moderation & quality pipeline it will be auto-committed to `Guides/`.

+No Git workflow needed—the garden bot handles filenames, front-matter, and the PR.

 ---

 *All guides include practical examples, code snippets, and real-world implementation patterns.*